-While no one really knows the origin of the town’s name, local folklore tells of a miner by the name of Billie Peterson who had a mishap in the early 1850s.
-While hauling supplies back to his mine, the pack on his mule’s back broke loose and a whiskey barrel tumbled down the hillside, breaking on rocks below and spilling its contents into the creek.
-From this christening came the name Whiskey Creek, and the small settlement next to the creek became known as Whiskey Town, or Whiskeytown.
-During U.S. President Kennedy’s dedication of Whiskeytown Dam in 1963, Paul McDermott, a colorful and longtime local, attempted to recreate the scene of "the christening of Whiskeytown" (see photo above).
+Local folklore tells of a miner by the name of Billie Peterson who had a mishap in the early 1850s.
+While hauling supplies back to his mine, the pack on his mule’s back broke loose and a whiskey barrel tumbled down the hillside, breaking on rocks below and spilling its contents into a creek.
+From this christening came the name Whiskey Creek, and the small settlement next to the creek became known as Whiskeytown.
+(In the photo at the top of this page, at President Kennedy’s dedication of Whiskeytown Dam in 1963, Paul McDermott, a colorful and longtime local resident, attempted to recreate this "christening of Whiskeytown" scene).

-As years grew to decades, the concept of claiming the waters of northern California for southern California agriculture became popular.
+As years grew to decades, the concept of claiming the waters of northern California for Central Valley agriculture became popular.
 After the construction of Shasta Lake and Dam in the 1940s, plans to bring Trinity River water over the mountains to the Sacramento River grew strong.
 Whiskeytown Lake and Dam became part of this major reclamation initiative.

-Before flooding the valley in the early 1960s, property was purchased from Whiskeytown residents and a few homes and businesses were moved down the highway to the town of Shasta.
+Before flooding the valley in the early 1960s, almost all property was purchased from Whiskeytown residents.
+A few homes and businesses were moved down the highway to the town of Shasta.
 Among the few structures saved were the post office and general store building as well as the cemetery.
-The general store in particular moved to a site near the present day Whiskey Creek Day Use Area.
-While it continued to operate into the 1990s, in the 2000s it became derelict.
-Its remnants burned to the ground during the 2018 Carr Fire.
+The general store in particular moved to a site near the present day Whiskey Creek Day Use Area on Whiskey Creek Road, above the full pool level of the lake.

 The historic Whiskeytown Cemetery was moved to its current location below the dam in the early 1960s; bodies were exhumed and then reinterred.
 Though the cemetery was partially destroyed during the Carr Fire, burials continue periodically to this day.
 The Whiskeytown Cemetery is overseen by the Shasta County Sheriff's Office and is known today for being both historic and whimsical.